 BDAT (Bradford Diocesan Academies Trust) is our key strategic partner, as we have been a member of the trust since October 2017, when we converted to academy status.
 Our governing body actively sought to find an academy trust whose vision and values closely matched those of our school and BDAT met this key requirement.
 All aspects of our school’s work are supported and enhanced through our partnership with the trust, yet at the same time, trust leaders allow our successful school the autonomy needed for governors, staff and most importantly our learners, to flourish.

 A strong relationship exists with the parish of Morton and Riddlesden and in particular St Luke’s Church: both the incumbent and the curate are active members of our LGB and are regular and welcome visitors to school.
-Both Reverend Tony and Reverend Gareth regularly lead worship, for pupils and the wider school community, both in school and in St Luke’s church.
-A welcome addition in September, 2019 has been ‘Open the Book’, which is led by parishioners, with the support of both members of clergy.
+Reverend Tony regularly lead worship, for pupils and the wider school community, both in school and in St Luke’s church.
+A welcome addition in September, 2019 was ‘Open the Book’, which is led by parishioners, with the support of both members of clergy.

 We have also worked closely with the diocesan education team for a number of years, attending training events and conferences and working alongside our designated diocesan advisors.